Visiting with your dog

 Dogs will love all the different smells and exciting places to run about, but please remember that Dartmoor is a working landscape providing grazing for cattle, sheep and ponies, both on the commons and in enclosed fields.

-We ask that you keep your dog on a lead:
+We ask that you please keep your dog on a lead:

 - During the lambing and ground nesting bird season 1 March – 31 July